doppelganger113/exceptionbag/README.md

   try {
     // handle some business logic with user's membership } catch (error) {
-    throw ErrorBag.from('failed some business logic', error)
+    throw ExceptionBag.from('failed some business logic', error)
       .with('userId', userId)
       .with('membership', membership);
   }